circleci/circleci-docs/README.md

 - `./jctl stop`: Shuts down entire VM (including Jekyll)
 - `./jctl restart`: Stops and then starts the VM `./jctl stop && ./jctl start`

-Note: As an alternative to `jctl`, you can log into the VM directly to interact with Jekyll.
+As an alternative to `jctl`, you can log directly into the VM to interact with Jekyll.
 Run `vagrant ssh` to enter the VM, then `cd /vagrant/jekyll` to access the repository's files.
 From there, you can run standard Jekyll commands with any preferred options.

 ### Run Without Vagrant
 If you already have a stable Ruby environment and feel comfortable installing dependencies, you can run the server directly on your machine.

 #### Prerequisites
-- Ruby: See this project's Gemfile for the version of Ruby currently being used with this project.
+- Ruby: See this project's Gemfile for the version of Ruby currently being used.
 We recommend RVM for managing multiple Ruby versions, but there are other options available.
 - [Jekyll](https://jekyllrb.com/): Jekyll 3 transforms Markdown files.
 - [HTMLProofer](https://github.com/gjtorikian/html-proofer): Used for testing links, images, and HTML.
 The docs site will need a passing build to be deployed, so use HTMLProofer to test everything before you push changes to GitHub.